dtrotzjr/APManagedDocument/README.md

 * **APDocumentsExtention** This string is used as the file extention for all managed documents created bt the document manager.

+* **APManagedDocumentPersistentStoreName** This string represents the name of the persistent store sqlite file you want to use.
+It correlates to the `+(NSString*)persistentStore` of the `UIManagedDocument` class.
+Whenever `APManagedDocument` is asked for its persistent store name this value is what is returned.
+The default value for this option is 'persistentStore'.

 ***Note:*** Based on the values provided above a document name will take the form of:
 `[DocumentName]_[DocumentSetIdentifier]_[UUID].[Extention]`
 For example in Password Caddy my files look something like:`Passwords_DATA_AF90C0C2_F02DE35B.caddy`